Memorizing scripture is important. “I have hidden your word in my heart that I might not sin against you.” Psalm 119:11

 - Write each word on an index card or slip of paper and have the kids race to put the words in the right order.

 - Challenge your child to share their verse with someone outside the family.

 I am definitely not a musically creative person (I cannot carry a tune to save my life), so before you just keep scrolling here me out.

-Music is a huge part of our homeschool because we are apart of a group called Classical Conversations which has children memorizing an impressively huge amount of facts from a very young age.
+Music is a huge part of our homeschool because we are a part of a group called Classical Conversations which has children memorizing an impressively huge amount of facts from a very young age.
 Children as young as four are able to do this because the sentences are set to fun music.
 This year we memorized the entire chapter of Ephesians 6 because it had music.

 For example, think back to the most popular songs of the year you graduated high school.
 You probably haven’t heard those songs in years!
-But I’m positive if one came one the radio you would still know every single word.
+But I’m positive if one came on the radio you would still know every single word.
 Or think of an annoying commercial.
 Those stupid jingles get stuck in your head and you have them memorized even when you don’t want to!

 5. Pray the Scriptures

-Help your children find verses that can be used in a prayer.
+Help your children find verses that can be used in prayer.
 Some specific verses to look for would be verses that praise God for who He is and verses that give thanks to God.
 By memorizing and applying a verse, you and your children will be more likely to remember it.

 I have in no way perfected this parenting thing.
 Please do not read this and get the impression that my family or my children are perfect because we are far from it!
 I only wrote this post in hopes that it encourages you.